-- (1) Why normal acquisition procedures were not followed. - (2) Why the contractor was selected.
+- (1) Why normal acquisition procedures were not followed.

+- (2) Why the contractor was selected.

-- - (3) Other sources considered.
+- (3) Other sources considered.

-- (4) Description of work or products. - (5) Estimated or agreed-upon contract price.
+- (4) Description of work or products.

+- (5) Estimated or agreed-upon contract price.

+- (6) Appropriation citation.

+- (7) Status of contract performance.

 (d) Documentation waivers.
 Under exceptional circumstances, a contracting director may waive the requirement that the individual who made the unauthorized commitment must initiate and document the request for ratification.
 In such a case, the individual who does initiate the request for ratification must provide a written determination stating that an unauthorized commitment was made and identifying the individual who made it.
 For example, an exceptional circumstance may occur when the person who made the unauthorized commitment is no longer available to attest to the circumstances.